wheelercj/til/content/posts/go-dev-tools.md

 `go install github.com/air-verse/air@latest`

 Live reload for Go apps.
+I'm not interested in this, but I often see people new to Go ask if something like this exists.

 ## Code analysis